odogwunonzy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-this readme is for 0x01 shell permissions project
+this readme is for 0x01 shell permissions